Treatment for Chronic Back Pain

 Fear and worry

-- Recent research (1 ) has found that avoiding activities because you are scared of causing damage or more pain (fear avoidance) and also having unhelpful beliefs about back pain make it more likely you will have longer term problems with your back pain.
-This is something I have to deal with all the time in my own practice.
-These unhelpful beliefs and attitudes are called yellow flags.
+- Studies (1 ) have found that avoiding activities because you are scared of causing damage or more pain (fear avoidance) and also having unhelpful beliefs about back pain make it more likely you will have longer term problems with your back pain.
+These unhelpful beliefs and attitudes are called 'yellow flags'.

-- Red Flags warn us about possible serious spinal problems, yellow flags warn us about unhelpful beliefs that may lead to a poor outcome with treatment for chronic back pain
+- Red Flags warn us about possible serious spinal problems, yellow flags warn us about unhelpful beliefs and psychosocial issues that may lead to a poor outcome with treatment for chronic back pain

 If you are fearful of movement or worried that you have a serious spinal problem go and talk to someone about it to put your mind at rest.

-(More detail about these beliefs can be found in the New Zealand Guide to assessing Psychosocial Yellow Flags (1) which is the guideline I use in my own practice)
+(More detail about these beliefs can be found in the New Zealand Guide to assessing Psychosocial Yellow Flags (1))

 Discuss the following points with your doctor or physiotherapist: